UPDATE (October 15, 2021): This blog was revised to include statutory citations under Chapter 160D.

 COA Standards.
 A certificate of appropriateness is just what the name denotes—it affirms that the proposed project is appropriate for the historic district or landmark.
-Indeed, the law states that a preservation commission may not deny a certificate except to prevent a project “which would be incongruous with the special character of the landmark or district.” §160A-400.9(a).
+Indeed, the law states that a preservation commission may not deny a certificate except to prevent a project “which would be incongruous with the special character of the landmark or district” (G.S.
+160D-947).

 It is worth emphasizing that congruence is based on the district as a whole, not just neighboring properties or relatively uncommon feature within the district.
 Commissions must determine congruence based on a contextual standard derived “from the total physical environment of the Historic District.”
 A–S–P Associates v.
 City of Raleigh, 298 N.C.
 207 at 222 (1979).
 The commission may not cherry pick certain properties or features of the district to determine congruity.

 The required local design guidelines serve as the general standard for determining congruence.
 The design guidelines should establish the defining features of the district or landmark, and the commission looks to those guidelines to make its findings of fact regarding congruence.
 The commission is looking for general compatibility with the guidelines (not necessarily exact conformity).
 While the congruity standard is general and fairly loose, it is not an invitation for commission members to redesign projects according to the member’s personal style.
-For more on the role of district guidelines, see this blog by Richard Ducker.
+For more on the role of district guidelines, see this blog on the “Special Character” of historic districts.

 COA (Quasi-Judicial) Procedures.
 When a preservation commission reviews an application for a certificate of appropriateness, it is applying a standard that involves judgment and discretion, so it is a quasi-judicial decision.
 As such, certain rules apply.
-The local ordinance and the commission’s required rules of procedure should follow the statutory framework and the judicial rulings for quasi-judicial decisions.
+The local ordinance and the commission’s required rules of procedure should follow the statutory framework outlined at G.S.
+160D-406.

-The commission must provide notice, as reasonably required by local ordinance or procedures, to owners of property likely to be materially affected by the certificate of appropriateness.
-Although, it is not formally required, a good guide for notice is the newly codified notice for other quasi-judicial hearings: posted notice on the site and mailed notice to adjoining property owners, between 10 and 25 days before the meeting.
-S.L.
-2013-126.
+The commission must provide notice as required for quasi-judicial decisions: posted notice on the site and mailed notice to adjoining property owners, between 10 and 25 days before the meeting.

-In order to ensure parties’ due process rights, members of the commission must not have fixed opinions about the application prior to the hearing;; close family, business, or associational relationships with an affected party; or a financial interest in the outcome.
+In order to ensure parties’ due process rights, members of the commission must not have fixed opinions about the application prior to the hearing; must not have close family, business, or associational relationships with an affected party; nor a financial interest in the outcome.
 Members of the commission may view the premises and seek advice of the NC Division of Archives and History or other experts, but that evidence and advice should be discussed and reflected in the record.
 Any ex parte communication (communicating with a party outside of the hearing) should be avoided, and disclosed at the hearing if it occurs.